softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet/getAddressSpace.md

 ---
 # [SoftLayer_Network_Subnet](/reference/services/SoftLayer_Network_Subnet)::getAddressSpace

-Retrieve identifier which distinguishes whether the subnet is public or private address space.
+Retrieve identifier which distinguishes what classification of addresses the subnet represents.

 ## Overview
-Retrieve identifier which distinguishes whether the subnet is public or private address space.
+Retrieve identifier which distinguishes what classification of addresses the subnet represents.

 -----